kasna-cloud/dataflow-fsi-example/README.md

 * [Example Data Exploration](./notebooks/example_data_exploration.ipynb)
 * [Example TFX Model Training](./notebooks/example_tfx_training_pipeline.ipynb)

-## Design Principles

-The key design principles used in the creation of this example are:
-- Keep data unobfuscated between components to ease inspection and increase flexibility
-- Ensure consistency in data by using a shared module for all transformations
-- Use managed services, minimise infrastructure management overheads
-- Ensure hermetic seal code paths between training and inference pipelines, the code in our example is shared between training and inference

-## This Repo
+## Repo Layout

 This repo is organised into folders containing logical functions of the example.
 A brief description of these are below:

+### app/bootstrap_models
-- **app/bootstrap_models** is the LSTM TFX model pre-populated with the RSI example so that dashboards can immediately render RSI values.
+This is the LSTM TFX model pre-populated with the RSI example so that dashboards can immediately render RSI values.
 During the `run-app.sh` deployment of components, this model will be uploaded into GCS and a new Cloud Machine Learning model version will be created for the `inference` pipeline to use.
 This model is then updated by the re-training data pipeline.

+### app/grafana
-- **app/grafana** contains visualization configuration
+This directory contains visualization configuration used in the grafana dashboards.

+### app/java
-- **app/java** holds the Dataflow pipeline code using the Dataflow samples library.
+This holds the Dataflow pipeline code using the Dataflow samples library.
 This pipeline creates metrics from the prices stream.

+### app/kubernetes
-- **app/kubernetes** has deployment manifests for starting the Dataflow pipelines, prices generator and retraining job.
+This directory has deployment manifests for starting the Dataflow pipelines, prices generator and retraining job.

+### app/python
-- **app/python** is a containerized python program for:
+This is a containerized python program for:
     - inference and retraining pipelines
     - pubsub to bigquery pipeline
     - forex generator to create realistic prices

+### docs
-- **docs** folder contains further example information and diagrams
+This folder contains further example information and diagrams

+### infra
-- **infra** contains the cloudbuild and terraform code to deploy this example GCP infrastructure
+Contains the cloudbuild and terraform code to deploy this example GCP infrastructure

+### notebooks
-- **notebooks** folder has detailed AI Notebooks which step through the RSI use case from a Data Science perspective
+This folder has detailed AI Notebooks which step through the RSI use case from a Data Science perspective

 Further information is available in the directory READMEs and the [docs](./docs/) directory.